 Finally, in the year of 2019 women were much more likely to file for divorce than men.
 This is a complete change in prior years where men were the main initiators of a divorce proceeding.
 However, today women are more involved in the workforce, self-reliant, and independent.
 Therefore, if they are unsatisfied in their marriage, they have the financial and emotional support to seek a divorce in contrast to their predecessors.

 Although some of these factors and data have not had many changes over the years, some have made some drastic movements.
-Continuing to keep up to date on the trends of divorce not only provide you with a general understanding of divorce but this data also provides your Pensacola Divorce Attorney with knowledge about the cases the courts are seeing and how they might need to alter certain tactics to accommodate these trends.
+Continuing to keep up to date on the trends of divorce not only provide you with a general understanding of divorce but this data also provides your family law attorney with knowledge about the cases the courts are seeing and how they might need to alter certain tactics to accommodate these trends.